hashgit/Memcached-Dotnet-Core/README.md

+# Assemptions

+No assumptions have been made during the service.
+All parameters are configurable through appsettings.json file.
+Memcached is used for distributed caching.

 # Exchange Rate Service

 In order for a Bookmaker to see their liabilities in a common currency, An exchange rate microservice is required.
 This exchange rate service will be responsible for collection and delivery of exchange rate values to internal clients.